Kirksss/SQL-for-Data-Science/README.md

 	+-------+--------------+-----------------------------+-------------+

-	Based on the results above, it can be inferred that most shopping centers in the first group (2 to 3 stars) are located in Tropicana Avenue and therefore are in the same vicinity as opposed  to the locations of the second group that have no visible correlation.
+	Based on the results above, it can be inferred that most shopping centers in the first group (2 to 3 stars) are located in Tropicana Avenue and therefore are in the same vicinity as opposed  to the locations of the second group (4 to 5 stars) that have no visible correlation.

 2. Group business based on the ones that are open and the ones that are closed.
 What differences can you find between the ones that are still open and the ones that are closed?
 List at least two differences and the SQL code you used to arrive at your answer.